Hummel009/The-Rings-of-Power/README.md

 The mod already exists on version 1.7.10 (the original and native version it was originally developed on), as well as every last release of all major versions from 1.12.2 onwards.

-Great thanks to [https://github.com/CrackedPolishedBlackstoneBricksMC/voldeloom this project and his author]!
+Great thanks to [this project and his author](https://github.com/CrackedPolishedBlackstoneBricksMC/voldeloom)!
 He did everything to make ancient development environment working in 2023.
 I could create my mod for the versions 1.3.2, 1.4.7, 1.5.2 and 1.6.4 only due to his project.

 I would really like to release retrospective updates of the mod for versions 1.2.x and earlier.
 But I think, it's impossible now.
 If you know something on this topic, please let me know - I will be extremely grateful.